am1922/seminar_16_02_23/hello world.md

 ## Text selection

-To italicize text, frame it with asterisks - *Italics.*
+To make text italicize, mark it on both sides with asterisks - *Italics.*

 **Bold**